Is a 15-year mortgage better?

 However, borrowing for half the period means you’re paying interest for half the time, too.
 And that saves you a huge amount.
 How much?
 Here’s an example:

 Let’s say you’re borrowing $200,000 and have a mortgage rate of 3.060% for the 30-year model.
 And one of 2.630% for the 15-year one (average rates on the day this was written.
 They’ll almost certainly have changed by the time you come to read this.)

 Keep in mind that this example only looks at the loan principal and interest payments — the amount you pay to your lender each month.
-So these estimates don’t factor in costs like homeowners insurance, property taxes or homeowners association fees.
+So these estimates don’t factor in other home buying costs like homeowners insurance, property taxes or homeowners association fees.

-So here are the monthly payments and total interest payable for each of the two terms:
+So here are the monthly payments and total interest payable for each of the two loan terms: